Lightweight Shipper for Metrics

 And if you don't see the module you're looking for, build your own.
 Written in Go, creating a new Metricbeat module is simple.

 Are you moving everything inside Docker these days?
 You can deploy Metricbeat in a separate container on the same host and it will gather statistics about every other container running on the host.
 It does this by directly reading the cgroups information from the proc file system, which means that it doesn’t need privileged access to the Docker API and works for other runtimes as well.
+Autodiscovery for Docker simplifies things further, letting you specify a condition for turning on Metricbeat modules.

 Ship to Elasticsearch or Logstash.
 Visualize in Kibana.